-Phase I - 1950s (end of world war II): This phase was the absorption of foreign technique by Japan to make improvements and catch-up with the international industrial development.
-Because at that time products made by Japan were known as low quality and low price in the world market.
-Japan learned and adapted quality management from Dr. W. E. Deming (a US statistician and consultant) and Dr. J. M. Juran.
-Then various organizations are established such as the Union of Japanese Scientists and Engineers (JUSE) in 1946 and the Japan Productivity Center (JPC) in 1955, to support the national movement for quality and productivity improvement and to disseminate the American Scientific Quality Control techniques.
+Phase 1 - 1950s (end of world war II): This phase was the absorption of foreign technique by Japan to make improvements and catch-up with the international industrial development.
+Because, at this time products made by Japan were known as low quality and low price in the world market.

 Many companies developed their own systems of kaizen, including the globally known Toyota Production System (TPS) developed by the Toyota Motor Corporation.
-These efforts laid a solid foundation for establishing the so-called Japanese production management system.
-November is decided as quality month and Deming Prize was awarded by JUSE on this month to raise the QC level in Japan.
-Thus, kaizen was originally a foreign technique which was adopted and adjusted to become a Japanese technique.

-Phase 2\- 1970s -180s: This phase was the diffusion of Kaizen among Japanese companies, including small and medium sized companies.
+Phase 2-- 1970s -180s: This phase was the diffusion of Kaizen among Japanese companies, including small and medium sized companies.
 This led to a rapid increase in the number of Quality Control Circles (QCC).